-- Mmatters pertaining to the development, monitoring, compliance and evaluation of District-wide planning, accreditation cycle activities, and objectives; - review of Board policy and corresponding procedures; and - District-wide strategic planning for the District.
+- Matters pertaining to the development, monitoring, compliance and evaluation of District-wide planning, accreditation cycle activities, and objectives; - Board policy and corresponding procedures; and - District-wide strategic planning for the District.

 Members understand that they attend meetings to represent constituent groups at the Colleges or the District Administrative Center.
-In this role, members formulate recommendations to Consultation Council the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
+In this role, members formulate recommendations to Consultation Council and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law and regulation.